shraddhavp/new_repo/README.md

 list and the links to the files that stores the candidate details that he can use for later purpose.

-# Advantages of the system
+# Advantages of the system✨

 The advantages of the existing system are: